-The Southeast Conference is one of 39 regional bodies of the United Church of Christ, a mainline denomination with 1.1 million members in 5,100 local churches around the country.
-The United Church of Christ (UCC) was founded in 1957 by a merger of the Congregational and Christian Churches and the Evangelical and Reformed Church (E&R).
+The Southeast Conference is one of 39 regional bodies of the United Church of Christ, a “mainline” denomination with over 5,000 churches and nearly one million members across the U.S. The United Church of Christ was founded in 1957 by a merger of the Congregational and Christian Churches and the Evangelical and Reformed Church (E&R).
 Congregationalists trace their roots back to 1620 with the Pilgrims of Plymouth and the Puritans of Massachusetts Bay, and the E&R is of liberal German parentage.

 The Church of Firsts

 The United Church of Christ has been the church of firsts, weaving God’s message of hope and extravagant welcome with action for justice and peace.
 Together, we live out our faith in ways that effect change in our communities.
 The UCC’s many “firsts” mean that we have inherited a tradition of acting upon the demands of our faith.
 When we read in Galatians: “There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus”—a demand is made upon us.

 As a church of “firsts” the UCC was:

 Seeking spiritual freedom, forbears of the United Church of Christ prepare to leave Europe for the New World.
 Later generations know them as the Pilgrims.
 Their pastor, John Robinson, urges them as they depart to keep their minds and hearts open to new ways.
 God, he says, “has yet more light and truth to break forth out of his holy Word.”

 - 1700: An early stand against slavery